-Every year the Jewish Studies Program hosts a number of activities.
-In 2015-2016 JWST organized a number of cutting-edge events.
+Every year, the Jewish Studies program hosts a number of activities.
+In 2015-2016, JWST organized several cutting-edge events.

-With the support of eight other units on campus, JWST introduced the first ever Hofstra Lecture on Global Judaisms.
-The lecture was in charge of a renowned global Jewish philosopher, Dr. Lewis Gordon who explored the "The Afro-Jewish Question."
-Dr. Gordon is Professor of Philosophy, Africana and Jewish Studies at the University of Connecticut-Storrs.
+With the support of eight other units on campus, JWST introduced the first-ever Hofstra Lecture on Global Judaisms.
+Renowned global Jewish philosopher, Dr. Lewis Gordon, who explored the "The Afro-Jewish Question,” oversaw the lecture.
+Dr. Gordon is professor of philosophy, Africana, and Jewish studies at the University of Connecticut-Storrs.

-In the Spring, Jewish Studies associated itself with the Honors College, Latin American and Caribbean Studies and Women' Studies to host anthropologist Irene Silverblatt.
-Dr. Silverblatt is professor of anthropology at Duke University and offered us a wonderful lecture on "Modern Inquisitions."
+In the spring, the Jewish Studies program joined Honors College, Latin American and Caribbean Studies, and Women's Studies to host anthropologist Dr. Irene Silverblatt.
+She is professor of anthropology at Duke University and offered a wonderful lecture on "Modern Inquisitions."

-In the Fall we had the honor to host Dr. Jeffrey Shandler.
-He is former president of the Association for Jewish Studies and current Chair of the Department of JWST at Rutgers University.
-His lecture, organized along with the Departments of Drama, History and Religion, was entitled "A Vanished World."
+In the fall, the Jewish Studies program was honored to host Dr. Jeffrey Shandler.
+He is former president of the Association for Jewish Studies and current chair of the Department of JWST at Rutgers University.
+His lecture, which was organized along with the departments of Drama, History, and Religion, was entitled "A Vanished World."